Promoting Nancy’s photography and educating the public about nature, photography, and God

 Typically, the bottom of our walls is less than three inches from the ground.
 So we were amazed to see how far up from the ground our panels (and art) got wet after a rain.
 To solve this, Nancy got some clear plastic sheeting to wrap around the bottom of the tent before the walls go up.
 The plastic should come at least 24″ up from the ground, plus a couple of inches extra on the ground.
 Ours is at least four mils thick.
 We need about 42 feet to go around all four walls.

 We use the clear 2″ shipping tape to attach it to each leg.
 (That works much better if you get the skirt up before it starts raining).
 Start with one of the front legs, and then go past the back legs to the other front leg.
-There should still be about eleven feet of plastic to go across the front, but while the tent is open, we roll up the extra and stow it behind the nearest weight.
+There should still be about eleven feet of plastic to go across the front.
+But while the tent is open, we roll up the extra and stow it behind the nearest weight.
 When we close up, we pull out that last bit of skirt, stretch it across the front, and tape it to the last/first pole.
 Then we lower the front wall and secure the tent according to the manufacturer’s instructions.

 Instead of using the skirt, we recently considered extending the walls about 18″ and including straps to keep the bottom of the wall lying on the ground under all circumstances.
 But Nancy decided it wouldn’t keep the walls as clean as our current method.